 15 Ways Remote Work Experts Create the Optimal Office Environment

 Looking to succeed as a remote worker?
 Much of your professional progress comes down to your office environment.
 Get it right and you’ll be a productive worker who is capable of achieving great things.
-That’s why we created Anyplace Select: a carefully curated office environment inspired by experts of remote work.
+That’s why we created Anyplace: a carefully curated office environment inspired by experts of remote work.
 If you’d like to replicate this office environment, follow the 15 bits of advice below.

 1. Find a Dedicated Space for Work